4 ways to make this a Thanksgiving to remember

 • Donate to a charitable organization.
 There are so many organizations that rely on community help, including Shepherds of Good Hope, The Salvation Army, Furniture Bank, Daily Bread Food Bank and local Missions.
 Consider organizing a collection of non-perishable foods, clothing, housewares or money on your street and a quick google search will point you in the direction of where to drop them off.

 • Volunteer at a soup kitchen.
-If it’s safe for you to do so, contribute some time serving meals to those in need.
+Contribute some time serving meals to those in need.

 • Bake for a neighbour.
 Drop off baked goods and cooking to new or isolated neighbours in your community who may be struggling or alone.